CRO Tutorial 2: Working with a Cathode Ray Oscilloscope

 In the last tutorial on CRO I gave you a detailed idea about the various components of an Oscilloscope concerned with the positioning and magnification of an input signal and the role of probes was also explained.
-Now since you have been acquainted with the primary knobs of a Cathode Ray Oscilloscope it’s time to dive deeper and to know more about the other knobs which are helpful in further observation of a signal.
+Now since you have been acquainted with the primary knobs ofpower_0 a Cathode Ray Oscilloscope it’s time to dive deeper and to know more about the other knobs which are helpful in further observation of a signal.

 On/Off: This is required to turn the CRO on or off as per the requirement.